A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 This painting beautifully depicts the details of the small waterfall, rocky stream, and distant peaks.

-This makes Kindred Spirits Asher’s most famous painting, as he has not only drawn the painting intricately but also given it depth.
+This makes Kindred Spirits Asher one of the most famous paintings, as he has not only drawn the painting intricately but also given it depth.

 The Isle of the Dead, by Arnold Bocklin (1880)